castacks/VoxDet-AirLabFork/docs/demo_local_docker/README.md

 # Prepare the data

-We only use the [LM-O][lmo_dl] dataset to reproduce the evaluation number in this demo.
+We only use the [LM-O][lmo_dl] dataset to reproduce the evaluation metrics in this demo.
 The user needs to use the [LM-O][lmo_dl] provided by us since VoxDet requires a specific format for the input data.

 [lmo_dl]: https://drive.google.com/file/d/1cY8gWF6t0IhEa0nLPVWfHMcPlfTNFPwe/view?usp=sharing